25 Pages Posted: 22 Feb 2013 Last revised: 20 May 2014

 When should a necessary inconvenience be introduced gradually, and when should it be imposed all at once?
 The question is crucial to web content providers, who in order to generate revenue must sooner or later introduce advertisements, subscription fees, or other inconveniences.
-In a setting where people eventually fully adapt to changes, the answer depends on the shape of the 'survivor curve' S(x), which represents the fraction of a user population willing to tolerate inconveniences of size x (Aperjis and Huberman 2011).
+Assuming that eventually people fully adapt to changes, the answer depends only on the shape of the survivor curve S(x), which represents the fraction of a user population willing to tolerate inconveniences of size x (Aperjis and Huberman 2011).

-Keywords: Internet monetization, online advertising, pricing, reference points, adaptation, laboratory experimentworking papers series
+Keywords: Internet monetization, online advertising, pricing, reference points, adaptation, laboratory experiment

 Aperjis, Christina and Bosch-Rosa, Ciril and Friedman, Daniel and Huberman, Bernardo A., Boiling the Frog Optimally: An Experiment on Survivor Curve Shapes and Internet Revenue (May 19, 2014).
 Available at SSRN: https://ssrn.com/abstract=2215403 or http://dx.doi.org/10.2139/ssrn.2215403